nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    information.
 For instance, Tank readings could display the current list of values, so the user can understand the graph.

 5. Make the offline version of the User Guide more user-friendly by adding a css file for style.
    Also fix links so that they work for navigation.

+6. Current command semantic is not flexible.
+For example, when adding a fish, 5 values have to be filled by the user.
+We can improve this by making certain fields optional, such as Last Fed Date (assumes last fed date is the date time of addition).